 But don’t mistake this for a political mega-game such as Twilight Imperium.
 No, this is entirely peaceful and mechanical.
 Use ore and money to adapt planets, and build mines, trading posts, laboratories, and institutes.

-Laboratories will produce science, which can be used to research new technologies, which boost your economy and help with the end game score.
+Laboratories will produce science, which can be used to research new technologies.
+This boost your economy and helps with the endgame score.
 Then there’s power, a fluctuating resource that powers up in stages and can be spent to gain various benefits.
 And quantum intelligence cubes, a wild resource, useful for traversing vast distances in space.

 1. Brass: Birmingham